DiegoMartorell1620/Project1_Team7/README.md

 Otherwise, you will need Python installed which can be found here: https://www.python.org/downloads/

 Then, you can clone the repository to your local.
-This can be done through the command git clone < https://github.com/DiegoMartorell1620/Project1_Team7.git >
+This can be done through the command: git clone < https://github.com/DiegoMartorell1620/Project1_Team7.git >

 Using GitBash or Command Prompt, you can change the directory to the folder containing this project, then you can cd into the project directory.
 To do: cd <project_directory>